Operations for the Water Industry

 Connect the enterprise to enhance data flows and better target resources

 PDAM Banjarmasin Implements Water Utility GIS for Facility Management

 Perusahaan Daerah Air Minum supplies drinking water to Banjarmasin, Indonesia.
-It uses Hexagon Safety & Infrastructure’s G/Technology to analyze and maintain its asset data model based on the daily maintenance operations within the organization.
+It uses Hexagon Safety, Infrastructure & Geospatial’s G/Technology to analyze and maintain its asset data model based on the daily maintenance operations within the organization.

 We help water utilities improve asset condition, reliability, and safety by enabling them to maintain more current, consistent, and up-to-date assets records and widely apply the data to enhance operational and planning decisions.

 Our streamlined tools for field operations improve the efficiency of field inspection and maintenance tasks, and also significantly reduce errors and latency in enterprise records, providing a more capable and reliable resource for analysis.
 Our customers employ a range of spatial analysis techniques to prioritize and direct operations and investments.
 Our web mapping automates plant protection, reducing the overheads of supporting check-before-you-dig requests and the chance of accidents and asset damage.

 We have designed flexibility and interoperability into our mobile solutions, offering a range of client technologies enabling water utilities to deploysolutions that match the needs of different use cases and user groups.
 They include tablet and smartphone apps, web browsers, and laptop clients and the provision of web services, APIs, and functional components for integration with third-party products.
 This flexibility enables organizations to deploy solutions to meet their operational needs, as well as the skills and expectations of their staff.